 How can I watch BBC Scotland?
 Will it replace existing channels?

 The new channel’s place on the EPG will be “prominent” in Scotland.
-It will show on Channel 115 on Freeview, 115 on Sky, 106 on Freesat and 108 on Virgin Media north of the border.
+It will show on channel 9 on Freeview and YouView, 115 on Sky, 106 on Freesat and 108 on Virgin Media north of the border.
+To watch in HD on Freeview and YouView, head to 115.
 Full listings will be available in the Scottish edition of the print Radio Times.
 It will be available on iPlayer in the rest of the country.

 What sort of programmes will BBC Scotland show?